Z0eDu/3400-group6/lab2/README.md

 ```
 For now, we just displayed all of the data points for analysis and graphed them as shown below.
 For later parts of the lab, we will process the data, eliminating peaks far away from where we want to look and only check for the treasure frequencies we need to detect.

 Below are the graphs for a 7 kHz sine wave from a function generator and for the 7 kHz treasure held close to the sensor.
 While slightly less sharp than the function generator, the peak around the 48th bin for the treasure data is still clear.
+We know the 48th bin should be the one holding the 7 kHz peak from the equation bin = frequency * bins / sampling frequency--we sample at 37 kHz and have 256 bins.
 We can digitally process this data and detect treasures at different frequencies.

 <img src="https://docs.google.com/uc?id=0ByCM4xElwbIeQnBmUGZ1UGdiZ1k" height="400">

 <img src="https://docs.google.com/uc?id=0ByCM4xElwbIeUjRjSHBSaW90Slk" height="400">

+Update: After working on milestone 2, we were able to create a non-inverting amplifier that amplified our range enough and actually gave us a decent treasure detection radius.

+Finally, we merged the code by using the two separate timers and two ISRs shortly before the final competition.
+Doing so allowed us to sample both signals concurrently while a while loop could not (despite this not being necessary in the end).
+The only thing that needed to be changed was changing the channel of the ADC before we read for each ISR.

 ## Work Distribution